py-why/causal-learn/README.md

 * [https://github.com/cmu-phil/example-causal-datasets](https://github.com/cmu-phil/example-causal-datasets) (maintained by Joseph Ramsey)
 * [https://www.cmu.edu/dietrich/causality/projects/causal_learn_benchmarks](https://www.cmu.edu/dietrich/causality/projects/causal_learn_benchmarks)

-Please feel free to let us know if you have any recommendation regarding causal datasets with high-quality.
-We are grateful for any effort that benefits the development of causality community.
+Please feel free to let us know if you have any recommendations regarding causal datasets with high-quality.
+We are grateful for any effort that benefits the development of the causality community.

 # Contribution